 In addition, continuing to serve drinks to an alcohol-impaired employee may lead to liability arising from the law of negligence.
 This liability can also extend to an accident that involves an employee who is travelling home from a work function.
 Another further risk is those involving negligence claims from third parties.
 Third party negligence claims can arise when:

-The above discussion means that there is more to managing the risk of Christmas parties than sending a memo to all staff to remind them of the need for appropriate behaviour.The memo or all staff email is still very important but is not the only action employers should take.
-There are a number of further steps that should be undertaken before, during and post function to manage incidents that may occur.
-Given the above risks, the guidelines below apply to any work sponsored event (in which alcohol is served) with additional considerations for a Christmas function.
+There are a number of steps that should be undertaken before, during and post function to manage incidents that may occur at a work function.
+Given the above risks, the guidelines below apply to any work sponsored event (at which alcohol is served) with additional considerations for a Christmas function.

 Employers should be aware that workplace groups, such as a Social Club, do not operate in isolation and will not shield the employer from liability for functions they organise.
 Therefore, employers should oversee and have final approval of Social Club sponsored functions as the employer is ultimately responsible for the safe conduct of such functions and is potentially vicariously liable for what occurs.

 Ensure it specifically covers employee behaviour at social functions.
-Membersshould benchmark their policy against this template for the appropriate wording or contact Ai Group for assistance.
-Organisations who do not have a policy may adopt the template policy in its entirety.
+Organistions should benchmark their policy against our Sample Discrimination, Harassment & Bullying Policy for the appropriate wording or contact Ai Group for assistance.

 Will the venue ensure safe service of alcohol?
 If you have employees less than 18 years of age, ensure the servers understand this and that they or employees do not provide alcoholic drinks to them.
 Is the venue accessible by all employees and guests (e.g. mobility impaired friendly)?
 Does the ambience of the venue encourage appropriate or inappropriate behaviour?